open/close all folders

 - Cameron in Pokémon HeartGold and SoulSilver would pop up at nearly any location in Kanto and Johto (determined by the day of the week) so he can take a picture of you.
 He will freely invade private properties and hang out in hard-to-reach areas.
 He even introduces himself as appearing when one least expects him.

-- In Rogue Galaxy, the party often encounters a woman and her young daughter (actually the wife and daughter of party member Simon) in such unlikely places as a sealed temple and a desert in the middle of a sandstorm.
+- The party often encounters a woman and her young daughter (actually the wife and daughter of party member Simon) in such unlikely places as a sealed temple and a desert in the middle of a sandstorm.
 Neither of the two are armed or armored, and are usually encountered in a place crawling with enemies capable of easily killing your (heavily armed) party members.

-- Rogue Galaxy also contains a diminutive archaeologist named Burton who also shows up in all manner of bizarre places, and is also a total non-combatant.
-Unlike the previous example, though, this does come back to bite him in the ass: at one point, his ghost shows up and informs the party that he got himself killed (and he's remarkably chipper about this, as it now means he can explore the galaxy without being constrained by mortal flesh).
+- A diminutive archaeologist, Burton, shows up in all manner of bizarre places, and is a total non-combatant.
+This does come back to bite him in the ass: at one point, his ghost shows up and informs the party that he got himself killed (and he's remarkably chipper about this, as it now means he can explore the galaxy without being constrained by mortal flesh).
 Then, after getting resurrected and going on his merry way again, another cutscene ends with the strong implication that he's crushed by a murderous robot.
 (He gets better that time, too.)

 - In Super Mario RPG, you follow around a shmuck who's looking for the mythical Grate Guy Casino, while Toad follows you around.